twintailsstudios/Top-Down-Test-Game/README.md

 **Installing and running the game**
-You will need npm to install the `Node.js` packages required for the server.
+You will need `Node.js` to install the packages required for the server.
 To run the server, you'll need to have Node.js installed.
 We will also be using npm commands to download `socket.io` and `express`.

 **To Download Node.js go here:**